Apart from the classic cars as taxis, you see people and goods with all sorts of creative transport in Havana.

-Water can run out when you are in the shower.
+Water can run out at the most inconvenient times - like when you are in the shower.
 I stay in an apartment so my Cuban friends can come and visit.
 This is something they could not do if I were in a hotel and it gives me the opportunity to offer a fiesta or two.
-I am given to making dinner for 12 to 17 people at a time - and, of course, dancing with them till dawn!
+I am given to making dinner for 12 to 17 people at a time - and, of course, dancing with them till dawn.

 Of course if you think about household uses of water, which most of us don’t, as we take it for granted – some things are more important to your dignity than others – like flushing the toilet – and so a little pre-planning can be useful.